Nevermore233/PGpath/README.md

 ---

-## Quick Start: Direct Use
+## 4. Direct Use with a Pretrained Model

+### 4.1 Minimal Command

-For most users, the recommended entry point is:
+For most users, only two arguments are required:

 ```bash
 python pgpath.py \